Phil Spector: 1939–1959: Background and the Teddy Bears

 Harvey Philip Spector was born on December 26, 1939.
-He later added a second "l" to his middle name, which he preferred over "Harvey".
-His parents were Benjamin (1903–1949) and Bertha (1911–1995) Spector, a first-generation immigrant Russian-Jewish family in the Bronx, New York City.
-Bertha had been born in France to Russian migrants George and Clara Spektor, who brought her to America in 1911 aged 9 months, while Benjamin was born as Baruch (later changed to Benjamin) in the Russian Empire to George and Bessie Spektus or Spektres, and brought to America by his parents in 1913 aged 10.
+His was a first-generation immigrant Russian-Jewish family in the Bronx, New York City.
+His mother Bertha had been born in France to Russian migrants George and Clara Spektor, who brought her to the United States in 1911 aged 9 months, while his father Benjamin was born as Baruch in the Russian Empire to George and Bessie Spektus or Spektres, and brought to the United States by his parents in 1913 aged 10.
 Both families anglicized their last names to "Spector" on their naturalization papers, both of which were witnessed by the same man, Isidore Spector.
 The similarities in name and background of the grandfathers led Spector to believe that his parents were first cousins.
 He had a sister named Shirley, who was six years his senior; she died in 2004 in Hemet, California, at the age of 70.

-In April 1949, Spector's father, who was deeply in debt, committed suicide; on his gravestone were inscribed the words "Ben Spector.
+In April 1949, Spector's father, who was deeply in debt, died by suicide; on his gravestone were inscribed the words "Ben Spector.
 Father.
 Husband.
 To Know Him Was To Love Him".
 In 1953, Spector's mother moved the family to Los Angeles where she found work as a seamstress.
-Spector attended John Burroughs Junior High School (now John Burroughs Middle School) on Wilshire Boulevard, then in 1954 transferred to Fairfax High School.
+Spector attended John Burroughs Junior High School (now John Burroughs Middle School) on Wilshire Boulevard, then in 1955 attended Fairfax High School.
 Having learned to play guitar, Spector performed "Rock Island Line" in a talent show at Fairfax High.
 He joined a loose-knit community of aspiring musicians, including Lou Adler, Bruce Johnston, Steve Douglas, and Sandy Nelson.
-Spector formed a group, the Teddy Bears, with Nelson and two other friends, Marshall Leib and Annette Kleinbard.
+Spector formed a group, the Teddy Bears, with Nelson and three other friends, Marshall Leib, Harvey Goldstein and Annette Kleinbard.

 During this period, record producer Stan Ross—co-owner of Gold Star Studios in Hollywood—began to tutor Spector in record production and exerted a major influence on Spector's production style.
 In 1958, the Teddy Bears recorded the Spector-penned "Don't You Worry My Little Pet", and then signed a two to three singles recording deal with Era Records, with the promise of more if the singles did well.

 At their next session, they recorded another song Spector had written—this one inspired by the epitaph on Spector's father's tombstone.
 Released on Era's subsidiary label, Dore Records, "To Know Him Is to Love Him" reached number one on Billboard Hot 100 singles chart on December 1, 1958, selling over a million copies by year's end.
 Following the success of their debut, the group signed with Imperial Records.
 Their next single, "I Don't Need You Anymore", reached number 91.
 They released several more recordings, including an album, The Teddy Bears Sing!, but failed to reach the top 100 in US sales.
 The group disbanded in 1959.